GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Fixed (turned off) message regenerating in FlowGPT.
 The site no longer provides the ability to do so
 - Removed forced waiting for modal on flowgpt loading, which caused accounts that disabled modals to crash
 - Added logging for detecting Cloudflare bans
+- Fixed logged out detection
+- Added a way for users running it in non-headless mode to authenticate manually.
+To do it, simply change poeWaitForAuth in config.conf.
+- Fixed authentication not working

 ## Contact
 Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:techsaviours.org) or Discord (glizzychief#1048) if you have any questions or just want to say hi.